brand icon May292026

 4. With a Mini Dress

-This can easily lean cheesy cowboy if you pair boots with a denim dress, so I prefer it with a white mini dress or a blue dress that’s not denim and has a little bit of intentional detail, like buttons.
+This can easily lean cliched cowboy if you pair boots with a denim dress, so I prefer it with a white mini dress or a blue dress that’s not denim and has a little bit of intentional detail, like buttons.
 The Hill House Angie Dress is the white version I would wear with cowboy boots, it’s also one of my picks in my summer capsule wardrobe.
 And the Tuckernuck Navy Rhoda Mini Dress is the blue one I’m wearing in the photo above.
-Clearly not denim, same no-fuss look, just enough shape from the buttons to keep it feeling put together.
+Clearly not denim, same no-fuss look, and just enough shape from the buttons to keep it feeling put together.

 Shop The Look